Responsible AI / Panelist

 Singapore

-Simon Chesterman is dean and the Provost’s Chair professor at the National University of Singapore Faculty of Law, and senior director of AI governance at AI Singapore.
+Simon Chesterman is David Marshall Professor and vice provost, National University of Singapore, and senior director of AI governance at AI Singapore.
 He is also editor of the Asian Journal of International Law and co-president of the Law School’s Global League.
 Previously, he was global professor and director of the New York University School of Law’s Singapore program, a senior associate at the International Peace Academy, and director of U.N. relations at the International Crisis Group.
 Chesterman has taught at several universities and is the author or editor of 21 books.

 Voting History